Robust Least Squares Problems with Binary Uncertain Data: Introduction

-It has been shown that RLS problems under ellipsoidal uncertainty sets can be solved efficiently via convex reformulations, allowing for optimal solutions in polynomial time~\cite{el1997robust}.
-However, the RLS with hypercube uncertainty, i.e., the \ref{eq:binary_RLS_chen} problem, better reflects real-world adversarial perturbations but is generally NP-hard to solve \cite{murty1985some,ye1992affine}.
-Recent work \cite{chen2024min} tackles this by leveraging a special structure: when the noise propagation matrix has a QR decomposition with diagonal and positive-definite \( R \), the inner maximization can be solved explicitly, transforming the problem into a nonsmooth minimization.
-For the least squares formulation with discrete adversarial perturbations, while regularization-based approaches have been studied in the context of binary classification with noisy labels~\cite{Akhtiamov2024}, the robust model discussed in this paper has not been systematically addressed in the literature.
+It has been shown that RLS problems under ellipsoidal uncertainty sets can be solved efficiently via convex reformulations, allowing for optimal solutions in polynomial time \cite{el1997robust}.
+However, the RLS with hypercube uncertainty, i.e., the \ref{eq:binary_RLS_chen} problem is generally NP-hard to solve \cite{murty1985some,ye1992affine}.
+Recent work \cite{chen2024min} tackles this by leveraging a special structure: when the noise propagation matrix $C$ has a QR decomposition with a positive definite diagonal matrix \( R \), the value function of the inner maximization problem has an explicit formula.
+For the least squares formulation with discrete adversarial perturbations, while regularization-based approaches have been studied in the context of binary classification with noisy labels \cite{Akhtiamov2024}, the robust model discussed in this paper has not been systematically addressed in the literature.

-We incorporate submodular and supermodular maximization solvers that are well-established in the combinatorial optimization literature, using them as subsolvers within our algorithmic framework.
-Submodular minimization can be solved in polynomial time and has been extensively studied through variety of approaches.
-A detailed overview of these methods is given in~\cite[Section 2.3.3]{bilmes2022submodularity}.
-Numerically, the algorithms by Fujishige~\cite{fujishige2005submodular} and Wolfe~\cite{wolfe1976finding} exhibit strong performance, with the best strongly polynomial algorithms achieving $ O(n^3) $ complexity of the function evaluation oracle \cite{jiang2022minimizing}.
+We incorporate submodular and supermodular maximization solvers that are well established in the combinatorial optimization literature, using them as subsolvers within our algorithmic framework.
+Submodular minimization can be solved in polynomial time and has been extensively studied through a variety of approaches.
+A detailed overview of these methods is given in \cite[Section 2.3.3]{bilmes2022submodularity}.
+Numerically, the algorithms by \cite{fujishige2005submodular} and \cite{wolfe1976finding} exhibit strong performance, with the best strongly polynomial algorithms requiring nearly $ O(n^3) $ calls to the function-evaluation oracle \cite{jiang2022minimizing}.
 In contrast, submodular maximization is generally NP-hard, but efficient approximations exist.
-Buchbinder et al.~\cite{buchbinder2015tight} proposed a deterministic double greedy algorithm with a $ \frac{1}{3} $-approximation guarantee for unconstrained maximization over $ \{0,1\}^n $, which is particularly relevant to our work.
+Buchbinder et al. \cite{buchbinder2015tight} proposed a deterministic double greedy algorithm with a $ \frac{1}{3} $-approximation guarantee for unconstrained maximization over $ \{0,1\}^n $, which is particularly relevant to our work.
 Extensions to more complex constraints have been studied by Nemhauser et al. and others (see~\cite{calinescu2011maximizing,chekuri2014submodular,nemhauser1978analysis} and references therein).